cljoly/.github/CONTRIBUTING.md

 {{< /rawhtml >}}
 end_insert -->

 Thanks for considering contributing!

-To keep things simple, [my projects][oss] all follow these common guidelines.
+[My projects][oss] all follow the guidelines outlined in this document.

 ## TL;DR